New Construction Homes

 As Realtors, we try to save you money.
 We take you to builders who include energy-efficient features and smart technology as part of their base price first.

 Builders without these features may build homes that cost you less, but do they really cost you less?
 Energy-efficient home upgrades will cost more purchased after-market or as a builder option.

 We recently were featured in a blog by a company that sells energy-efficient materials.
 You can check it out here and get a good idea of the after-market material costs.
 When you compare costs and add in accessibility, an energy-efficient home is the best way to go.

 Try to buy a resale home in a neighborhood where every house is built with the energy-saving features you want.
 When you sell your home in the future you want your comparable neighbors’ houses to have the same energy features.

 Often a new buyer doesn’t know anything about energy efficiency and may not pay thousands more for your house with upgrades.
-When energy efficient features are an upgrade, appraisers don’t know.
+When energy-efficient features are an upgrade, appraisers don’t know that they were.

 Energy-Efficient Home Certifications

-Scoring also includes: A brand new home may seem more expensive, but weigh your costs before deciding against one.
+Scoring of energy-efficient homes also includes: A brand new home may seem more expensive, but weigh your costs before deciding against one.
 Brand new homes require very little maintenance for the first 10 years or so, and utility bills will be lower.

 Some builders offer additional energy-saving features that you might want to consider.
 In Las Vegas, very few builders offer solar as a standard feature at this time.
 We are in the desert, so a solar system equals savings in the long run.